image

 Changelogs are a straightforward way to publish release notes, announce a new version of your product, notify bug fixes, promote your latest features, warn customers about security issues and share relevant information.

 Do you want to know what SaaS successful changelogs have in common?
-Keep on reading for best practices and examples.
+Keep on reading for best practices and changelog examples.
 For each one of these examples, will offer you a practical solution with a real changelog tool.

 Here are 8 release notes and changelog best practices for SaaS: